neilbaldwin/TOUCH-KNOBS/README.md

 e.g. `outline_color=white` or `outline_color=0xFF0000`

 > [!TIP]
-> Where a parameter requires a color parameter, the color can be either specified as a CSS Color Name or as a hexadecimal string in the format `0xRRGGBB` where RR=red, GG=gren and BB=blue.
+> Where a parameter requires a color value, the color can be either specified as a CSS Color Name or as a hexadecimal string in the format `0xRRGGBB` where RR=red, GG=gren and BB=blue.
 > For a list of CSS Color Names see this webpage (there are plenty of others):
 > [CSS Color Names](http://davidbau.com/colors/)
 >

+## Getting Output from a TOUCH-KNOB

+A really frustrating limitation of Touch OSC Group objects is that you can't add Messages to them at the top level (MIDI, OSC or Local).
+This means that getting control values out of a TOUCH-KNOB is not immediately straightforward.
+Don't worry though, it's not difficult.

+You need to add the message to the invisible/hidden Fader object *inside* of the TOUCH-KNOB (this is how you're able to interract with a TOUCH-KNOB)